tlecoz/Kosmos/README.md

 an old project...

-It's a huge framework based on Processing very inspired by Flash/Actionscript.
+It's a framework based on Processing very inspired by Flash/Actionscript.

 It reproduce every functions of Processing with an object oriented structure (contrary to Processing who do everything in the same object)